 This on-line seminar is for people interested in knowing what’s involved in starting a climate-cooling micro-forest in a public space in Australia.
 You don’t need to be an expert in horticulture or botany to start a public micro-forest, just possess a sense of curiosity and a willingness to build a team of volunteers to manage the project.
-I step you through the 8 steps based on what I learned whilst prototyping the Downer micro-forest in Canberra and mentoring the Watson group during stages 1, 2 & 3.
+I step you through the 8 steps based on what I learned whilst prototyping the Downer micro-forest in Canberra and mentoring the Watson and Holt groups.
 The steps include

 - Having conversations in your community and building a team

 - Fund raising – we explore different methods to get financial support including sponsors and crowdfunding

 - Developing a Landscape Plan and Water Harvesting Plan

 With your ticket you’ll be sent a free handbook setting out the steps.